dairuinz/sentimentanalysis/README.md

   Time & date process in order to insert into prediction model.
   Multiple scores of sklearn models used with hyperparameter tuning, bagging etc.
   Unfinished lstm neural network for model prediction.

+For vectorization of text CountVectorizer is used as well as Word2Vec library.
+CountVectorizer provides far better score.

 Used libraries include sklearn, matplotlib, seaborn, ntlk.